FieldingGroup/LJscatter/README.md

 ### Retrieval of true photoelectron spectra

-The code in [Analysis](Analysis) is used to retrive true photoelectron spectra from experimental ones.
+The code in [Analysis](Analysis) is used to retrieve true photoelectron spectra from experimental ones.
 Running the following:

 ```
 conda activate <your_env_name>